IepIweidieng/TJAPlayer3/tja.md

 * `#BPMCHANGE <non-zero-float-bpm>`
   * A negative value results in "negative BPM" and causes the beat duration and the total note distance to be in the opposite sign.
 The behavior depend on [the `#MEASURE` command](#measure) used in conjunction.
-    * See [The Measure-terminating Symbol and Timing](#the-measure-terminating-symbol-and-timing) for the behavior.
+    * See [The Measure Delimiter Symbol and Timing](#the-measure-delimiter-symbol-and-timing) for the behavior.
 * `#BPMCHANGE 0`
   * The behavior is *unspecified* (may cause crashes in some existing simulators).
 * Initial value: The BPM specified by [the `BPM:` header](#bpm).